-The Toyota Avalon like many Toyota cars come with drive modes like Eco, Normal and Sport.
+The Toyota Avalon, like many Toyota cars, comes with drive modes like Eco, Normal, and Sport.
 These different driving modes affect performance and thus MPG.
-How accurate are the EPA estimates then in cars with different modes?
+How accurate are the EPA estimates than in cars with different modes?
 Depends.

 Toyota says the Avalon gets 21/31/25 (mpg city/highway/combined), yet it comes with three different drive modes that can affect MPG.
 The three different modes are really just two different options beyond normal (Eco and Sport).
 What makes them different?

 - Gas pedal less responsive–helps prevent jackrabbit starts and unnecessarily quick acceleration when resuming cruise control

 - Transmission shifts into higher gears sooner to maintain lower engine RPM

 - Reduces air conditioner compressor draw on electrical system

 - Essentially the opposite of ECO Mode